Skip to content

 Call 0808 196 8584 for urgent assistance.

-For a private company to reduce its share capital via the solvency statement route, the company’s articles must not restrict this ability.
+For a private company to reduce share capital via solvency statement, the company’s articles must not restrict this ability.
+The reduction cannot result in the company having no issued share capital, nor can it result in a single shareholder holding all shares.

-The shareholder’s approval of the resolution and the solvency statement declaration must happen within 15 days of one another.
-The directors must then file certain documents with Companies House
+The special resolution and solvency statement must be made within 15 days of each other.
+Directors must then file Form SH19 with Companies House within 15 days of the special resolution, accompanied by the:

 Practical Considerations